w3f/polkadot-wiki/docs/learn/learn-parachains.md

   :::

-- Being aware of various forks of the blockchain, what behaviors should a node take?
+- Knowing various forks of the blockchain, what behaviors should a node take?
 What information should a node extract from the state of which forks, and how should that information be used?
-This is handled by the **Node-side behavior**, which defines all activities that a node undertakes given its view of the blockchain.
-The node-side behavior can be divided into two
+This is handled by the **Node-side behavior**, which defines all activities a node undertakes given its view of the blockchain.
+The node-side behavior can be divided into two categories:
-  categories:

-  - **Networking behaviors**, these relate to how information is distributed between nodes, but not how the information is used afterwards.
+  - **Networking behaviors**, relate to how information is distributed between nodes but not how the information is used afterward.
-  - **Core behaviors**, these relate to internal work that a specific node does.
+  - **Core behaviors**, relate to internal work that a specific node does.
 Such behavior cares about that information is _distributed_ and _received_, but not how these two are achieved.

-  These two categories often interact but they can be heavily abstracted from each other.
+  These two categories often interact, but they can be heavily abstracted from each other.
 The node-side behavior is split into various **subsystems**, which perform a particular category of work.
 Subsystems can communicate with each other through an [Overseer](https://paritytech.github.io/polkadot/book/node/overseer.html) that prevents race